GandhiCloudLab/envizi-api/readme.md

 #### Sample Result

-The sample result of the above API would be like this [file](./files/meta.json).
+The sample result of the above API is given in this [meta.json](./files/data/meta.json) file.

+The screenshot is available here.

 <img src="images/01-meta-1.png">
 <img src="images/01-meta-2.png">